akomis/diploma-project/README.md

 <br><br>

 ## Usage
-Make sure that `agent.conf` is properly setup and in the same directory as the executable.
+When using the default configuration file location, make sure that `agent.conf` is properly setup and in the same directory as the executable.
 ```
 $ agent.py [-h] [-c CONFIG] [-n NAME] [-p PROMPORT] [-k] [-v] [-m]